-This Student/Parent Handbook is based in significant part on policies adopted by the Board of

-Education and Administrative Guidelines developed by the Superintendent.
-Those Board Policies and Administrative Guidelines are incorporated by reference into the provisions of this Handbook.
-The Policies and Administrative Guidelines are periodically updated in response to changes in the law and other circumstances.
-Therefore, there may have been changes to the documents reviewed in this Handbook since it was printed on August, 2019.
-If you have questions or would like more information about a specific issue or document, contact your school Principal or Superintendent, or access the document on the District's website:

-www.hanoverhorton.org by clicking on "Parents & Students" and finding the specific policy or administrative guideline in the Table of Contents for that section.
+NOTE: This Student/Parent Handbook is based in significant part on policies adopted by the Board of Education and Administrative Guidelines developed by the Superintendent.
+Those E Policies and Administrative Guidelines are incorporated by reference into the provision Handbook.
+The Policies and Administrative Guidelines are periodically updated changes in the law and other circumstances.
+Therefore, there may have been questions or would like more information about a specific issue or document, contact your school Principal or Superintendent, or access the document on the District's website: www.hanoverhorton.org by clicking on "Parents & Students" and finding the specific policy or administrative guideline in the Table of Contents for that section.